 Or do you think lightly of the riches of His kindness and tolerance and patience, not knowing that the kindness of God leads you to repentance?Romans 2:4(NASB)

-It is the riches of His kindness, His tolerance and patience that has been instrumental in staying judgement on this God-hating, Christ-rejecting sinful world, for every day that His wrath is stayed is one more day of grace, when Jew and Gentile alike are being brought to repentance and turning to faith in Christ.
-It is due to God's compassion; mercy; long-suffering and kindness that sinners are saved by grace through faith in Christ.
+It is the riches of His kindness, His tolerance, and patience, that have been instrumental in withholding judgement on this God-hating, Christ-rejecting, sinful world.
+Every day God's wrath is delayed, is one more day of grace, when Jew and Gentile alike are being convicted of sin, brought to repentance, and receiving salvation through faith in Christ.

 It is only God's compassion and mercy...
 His long-suffering kindness and grace, that enables sinners to be saved through faith in Christ.
 It is only by His grace that men are moved out of the kingdom of darkness into the kingdom of His dear Son.
 It is only God's never-failing faithfulness and incomparable kindness that enables born-again believers to grow in grace and in a knowledge of Christ - as they dwell in Him and He in us.

 As believers, we are not only saved by grace when we believe on Christ for salvation, but we are also given the sufficient grace to live by faith because of the riches of His kindness.
 The tolerance and patience of God towards His saved people, leads us to confess our faults, turn from sin, and be returned into fellowship with our heavenly Father.
 May we never think lightly of the riches of His kindness, tolerance, and patience.

 How privileged we are to be God's children, who are secure in the blessed hope we have in Christ.
 Never let us be tempted to wish our lives away or resent what we perceive as delays in Christ's return.